 He gave numerous recitals in Moscow (Great, Small and Rachmaninov Halls of Moscow Conservatory; Goldenveiser’s Museum; Gagarin Concert Hall; Historical State Museum; Revolution State Museum), Tambov (Rachmaninov Music College Hall), Vladimir (Philharmony Hall), Novgorod (Philharmony Hall) and many other cities in Russia, and internationally: in Switzerland, Germany, Italy, France, Greece, USA, England, Czech Republic, Hungary and Poland.
 Since moving to Australia, Sergei has lectured at the Central Queensland University in Rockhampton, the Central Queensland Conservatory of Music in Mackay, The University of Queensland in Brisbane, held the position of Artistic Director of the Mackay Youth Orchestra, and Artistic Director and Conductor of the Mackay Symphony Orchestra.

-Sergei also regularly invited both as a Conductor and Teacher, to tutor and direct vacation workshops and master classes.
+Sergei is also regularly invited, both as a Conductor and Teacher, to tutor and direct vacation workshops and master classes.
 Sergei is a guest conductor with Queensland Youth Symphony and Western Australian Youth Symphony and in 2002 was appointed a permanent conductor of the Second Queensland Youth Orchestra & QYO Chamber Orchestra.
 Since 2009, he has also been the conductor of both the Queensland Korean Orchestra and Queensland Korean Youth Orchestra.